 - Countries where they were looking for tickets

-- Types of vacation they prefer
+- Preferred types of vacation

 - Accommodation they choose (you can determine the level of income by the price range they choose)

 - Additional services they are interested in (rental, insurance, etc.).
 It will help to determine, for example, whether the user owns the car.